Lexus NX review

 Costs, insurance groups, MPG and CO2

 The NX is a compelling choice as a company car.
-The 350h produces less CO2 than the Q5 and X3, so you'll have lower company car tax payments.
-The 450h's low CO2 emissions good electric range means you’ll pay just 8%.
+The 350h produces less CO2 than a similarly priced mild-hybrid X3 so you'll have lower BIK tax payments.
+Better still, the 450h's low CO2 emissions and good electric range mean you’ll pay just 8%.

-That’s more than the 2% an electric car attracts or the 5% you’ll pay for the GLC 300e, but the NX is still a strong choice, costing much less than the 12-14% you'll pay for a Q5 TFSIe or X3 xDrive30e.
+That’s more than the 2% an electric car attracts or the 5% you’ll pay for the GLC 300e, but the NX its lower P11D list price means it’s still a strong choice overall.

 Equipment, options and extras

-The NX's specification structure isn’t very straightforward, but whichever model you go for, the standard kit list is impressive.
-The base spec, called NX, is only available on the 350h and comes with 18in wheels, heated faux-leather front seats and the 9.8in infotainment system.
+The NX's specification structure was revised to make it more straightforward, but whichever model you go for, the standard kit list is impressive.
+The base spec, called Urban, is only available on the 350h and comes with 18in wheels, keyless entry, heated faux-leather front seats and two-zone climate control.

-Premium Pack (which is the entry-level trim for the 450h) adds keyless entry, privacy glass and wireless phone-charging.
-We recommend ticking the options box for Lexus Link Pro, which introduces built-in sat-nav and a larger touchscreen system.
-That combination is our pick of the range, but we wouldn't deter you from stepping up to F-Sport if you want adaptive LED headlights, ventilated front seats, a head-up display and 20in wheels.
+Premium (which is the entry-level trim for the 450h) adds a heated steering wheel, privacy glass and wireless phone-charging.
+We recommend ticking the options box for Lexus Link Pro, which introduces built-in sat-nav and a larger infotainment touchscreen.

-We don't recommend the range-topping Takumi trim.
-It comes with loads of luxuries, including some more upmarket interior finishes and a digital rear-view mirror, but it pushes the price too close to that of altogether larger PHEV SUVs, including the Volvo XC90 (which is a seven-seater).
+We don't recommend the range-topping Takumi trims.
+They come with loads of luxuries, including some more upmarket interior finishes, a digital rear-view mirror and 17-speaker Mark Levinson sound system upgrade, but push the price too close to that of altogether larger PHEV SUVs, including the Volvo XC90 (which is a seven-seater).

 Reliability

 Reliability is arguably one of the biggest reasons to choose a Lexus.
-The brand finish top out of 32 manufacturers rated in our 2023 What Car?
-Reliability Survey and the NX itself finished at the top of the family SUV class.
+The brand finished second out of 31 manufacturers rated in our 2024 What Car?
+Reliability Survey and the latest NX finished fourth out of 33 models in the family SUV class.
+The 2014-2021 NX did even better, coming top of the class.

 Safety and security